ResearchObject/ro-crate-gh-template/README.md

 ## Using this template

-To use this template, clone this repository and modify `ro-crate-metadata.json` according to the [RO-Crate specifications](https://w3id.org/ro/crate/1.1).
+To use this template, click the **Uee this template** butto to clone this repository.

+Modify `ro-crate-metadata.json` according to the [RO-Crate specifications](https://w3id.org/ro/crate/1.1).
 Note that the template contain several examples you may want to delete or modify.
 Most attributes shown are optional and can also be deleted.

+In the new repository, go to Settings and GitHub Pages to select _"Build from GitHub Actions"_.
+Any following commits to the `main` branch should now be published to `https://USERNAME.github.io/REPO` with the generated RO-Crate preview acting as `index.html`.

 ## License